strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

     StrictDoc is software for technical documentation.
     <<<

-According to the [LINK: SECTION-UG-Strict-rule-2], arbitrary content cannot be written outside of StrictDoc's grammar structure.
+According to the :ref:`Strict rule #2: No content is allowed outside of SDoc grammar <SECTION-UG-Strict-rule-2>`, arbitrary content cannot be written outside of StrictDoc's grammar structure.
 The ``[TEXT]`` node is therefore a designated grammar element for writing arbitrary text content, unless the other nodes, such as ``REQUIREMENT``, are used instead.

 .. warning::

     If your project still uses older ``[FREETEXT]`` tags, consider migrating to the new ``[TEXT]`` syntax.
-The rationale behind FREETEXT-TEXT change and the migration path are described in [LINK: SECTION-UG-FREETEXT-TEXT].
+The rationale behind FREETEXT-TEXT change and the migration path are described in :ref:`FREETEXT-TEXT migration (June 2024) <SECTION-UG-FREETEXT-TEXT>`.

 Requirement
 ~~~~~~~~~~~